Eseperio/yii2-command-palette/README.md

 - 🧩 Multiple palettes on the same page
 - 📱 Responsive design
 - 🔗 Support for URLs and JavaScript actions
-- 🖼️ Support for emoji and image icons
+- 🖼️ Support for emoji, image icons, and HTML icons (FontAwesome, etc.)

 ## Requirements